Student Transportation Allocation Reporting System (STARS)

 + STARS Efficiency Ratings

-Each school district’s transportation operations are calculated using a statistical process (Data Envelopment Analysis) that uses data returned from STARS and other available data that describe the district characteristics.
-View summary sheet of the ratings is available here.
+Annually, the efficiency of each school district’s transportation operations are rated using a statistical process (Data Envelopment Analysis) that uses data returned from STARS and other available data that describe the district characteristics.
+A summary sheet of the ratings is available here.
 The workbook contains two sheets showing the current year ratings and last year’s ratings.
 The current year ratings are developed based on data from school district financial and student transportation reports from the 2012–13 school year.

 For each school district rated at less than 100%, a weighted set of cohort districts determines a “target district” that reflects the hypothetical efficiency possible for the district being evaluated.
 The Efficiency Detail Report shows the districts cohort set and the expenditures and number of buses used by the target district.
 The Efficiency Detail Reports for the 2015-16 school year (based on 2014–15 data) are available using this drop down list.